cloudvenger/Subs-Curated-Bindings/[Enhanced] Dual VKB Gunfighter Binds/READ ME.md

 > [!WARNING]
 > You must save the JG profile after making changes to avoid having to repeat this every time JG or your PC restarts.
 It is a good practice to `Save As` and not overright my original JG file incase you may need to reload that working one in the future.

-## Editable PDF's
+## NO MORE ADOBE!!!

-No more editable PDFs!!!
 I have finally escaped Adobe's firm grasp and now moved the the free alternative Affinity. https://www.affinity.studio/get-affinity
-And I havent yet found a way to export to PDF but it no longer matters since Affinty is FREE!!
-If you wish to edit these files it will be much easier inside Affinity than any other software.
+Plus Affinty is now FREE!!
+Meaning anyone can open the .af files and edit them.

 ## Printer Friendly Binding Chart

 - The chart labled `[PF]` has a white backgound to conserve ink for people who would like to print it.

-- If you have the paid version of adobe acrobat you can open the PNG file inside it and select the "Poster" option in the print settings and change the scale from %100 to 30% and it will spplit the chart into two pages with 1 stick on each page.
+- PRO TIP: If you have the paid version of adobe acrobat you can open the PNG file inside it and select the "Poster" option in the print settings and change the scale from %100 to 30% and it will spplit the chart into two pages with 1 stick on each page.
 For other programs just remember that scalled down to 30% its small enough to fit each stick on its own page.